-00 Electrode Recording Subject Name: John Doe Landmarks Electrodes First, sample the nasion, left preauricular and right preauricular from the 'Landmarks' tab.
-Then, sample the electrode positions from the 'Electrode's tab.
-Finally, you, can ontionally Name Acquir ed sample any number of head samples from the Head-1 'Head' tab.
-You can import the list of Head-2 clicking on the 'Load sequence' button.
-Head-3 Make sure the subject tracker does not move Head-4 relative to the subject during the procedure.
-Head-5 Head-6 Load Sequence Head-7 🗸 Export As You can speak the word "Sample" to take a sample, "Next" or "Previous" to change the selection, or the name of the tab to change to. ✓ Use Apple Remote The "Play" button takes a sample, the plus and minus buttons move to previous and next samples, and the next and previous buttons change the active tab.
-Polaris status: OK & Tracking Pointer: P630 Subject tracker: ST435 (Sample & Go To Next) (Remo Clear All If your tools are not visible, click this.
+00 Electrode Recording Subject Name: John Doe Landmarks Elect rodes Head First, sample the nasion, left preauricular and right preauricular from the 'Landmarks' tab.
+Then, sample the electrode positions from the 'Electrodes' tab.
+Finally, you can optionally Name Acquired sample any number of head samples from the v 'Head' tab.
+You can import the list of landmarks and electrodes to be sampled by Head-2 v clicking on the 'Load sequence' button.
+Head-3 v Make sure the subject tracker does not move Head-4 v relative to the subject during the procedure.
+Head-5 v Load Sequence Head-6 v Load Sequence Head-7 v Export As You can speak the word "Sample" to take a sample, "Next" or "Previous" to change the selection, or the name of the tab to change to. ✓ Use Apple Remote The "Play" button takes a sample, the plus and minus buttons move to previous and next samples, and the next and previous buttons change the active tab.
+Polaris status: OK & Tracking Pointer: P630 Subject tracker: 📕 ST435 Sample & Go To Next Remove Clear All If your tools are not visible, click this.
 Reset Polaris